meekm/LoRaSoundkit/README.md

 The tests are executed with certified class 1 calibrator and soundlevel meter.

-#### Interface
+## TTN message interface
-Every interval time (e.g. each minute) a message is composed from all measurements done in one interval, which contains the following values in dB.
+Every interval time (e.g. each 2 minutes) a message is composed from all measurements done in one interval, which contains the following values in dB.
 * 9 spectrum levels for dB(A)
 * 9 spectrum levels for dB(C)
 * 9 spectrum levels for dB(Z)